 Opportunities for Advancement: There’s plenty of room for advancement as a healthcare administrator.
 You could make the move from a role as a healthcare administrator at a small community hospital to taking on an administrative role with a large healthcare network.
 Another path?
 You could take your skills and affect political change as a public health consultant.

-Job Outlook: Roles are sharply on the rise with 32% growth projected from 2020 to 2030.
+Job Outlook: Roles are sharply on the rise with 28.4% growth projected through 2032.

 Social Services Manager

 Job Description: A social services manager is responsible for the care and services delivered by social and human services agencies.
 These managers monitor how their agency interacts with the community they serve and create policies that are informed by those interactions.
 They design outreach programs to address specific community members or needs, implement and oversee those programs, and use the results to help create additional programs.
 They pay attention to what resources are needed in their community and work to create ways for people to access them.
 Social services managers train their staff on needs specific to the community they serve.